skolbot.AI Chatbot for Schools

 1. Training on institution-specific data (15%)

 Acceptance threshold.
-The chatbot must correctly answer 90% of the top 10 prospect questions (fees, career outcomes, apprenticeships, accommodation, international exchanges, admissions requirements, placements, degree recognition, campus life, financial aid) within 48 hours of deployment.
+The chatbot must correctly answer 90% of the top 10 prospect questions (tuition and fees, career outcomes, internships and co-ops, housing, study abroad, admissions requirements, financial aid and scholarships, degree recognition, campus life, AP/transfer credit policies) within 48 hours of deployment.

 Question to ask the vendor: "How is the chatbot fed content?
 Automatic scraping, manual import, or both?
-What is the update lag when a programme changes?"
+What is the update lag when a program changes?"

 2. Native multilingual support (12%)